Film speed test – use just 2 sheets of film – no densitometers

 Step 6 Establishing normal development – printing the step wedge.

 This is the final stage, establishing what is a normal development time for your film, camera and developer combination.
 We need to make a contact print of the actual Zone 10 film exposed with the image of test tablet.
 Using the exposure determined above for the minimum time for maximum black (in my case 12.4 seconds) I contact print the negative onto the photographic paper.
-The result is seen below.
+See the results below.

 In the image above I have shown in red letters the various print value zones and their respective step tablet numbers.
 Remember each step is 0.5 of a stop.
 Step 1 on the tablet is equivalent to a Zone 10 print value, Step 2 is half a stop lower at Zone 9.5 and Step 3 is Zone 9.0 respectively.